WHY, WHO, WHAT, WHEN, WHERE and HOW of College Financial Aid

 https://collegeiswithinreachhawaii.com/upcoming-events/

-Fill out the FAFSA, follow directions at Fafsa.gov, https://studentaid.gov/h/apply-for-aid/fafsa
+To Fill out the FAFSA, follow directions at Fafsa.gov, https://studentaid.gov/h/apply-for-aid/fafsa

 You will be using tax information from the prior, prior year of taxes, so make sure you have filed taxes for that year.
 For Fall 2024 enrollment, you will use 2022 taxes.
-You will also need bank statements and information about your assets, any businesses, and dependent information.
-It also helps if students know which colleges they plan to apply to, as they will be asked to list them on the FAFSA.
+You will also need bank statements and information about your assets, businesses, and dependent information.
+It also helps if students know which colleges students plan to apply to, as they will be asked to list them on the FAFSA.
 This is the process that allows the financial aid offices at colleges to receive financial aid eligibility information for your family.

 Verification is common: You may be prompted to provide further information after filing your FAFSA.
 If needed, go back onto the FAFSA online form, sign in, and make needed corrections or submit required documents.
 You may benefit from preparing for the possibility of verification.
 Be prepared by ordering a copy of your tax transcript using the following form: https://www.irs.gov/individuals/get-transcript If you are selected for verification, you must submit required documents to the financial aid office in order to be offered financial aid.